Before there were standards.....

 reassuring donors and recipients about the quality of work done.

-You can help make the IMAS serve the Humanitarian Mine Action community better by letting us know where they are wrong, unworkable, or incomplete.
+Anyone could help make the IMAS serve the Humanitarian Mine Action community better by letting the IMAS Review Board know where they are wrong, unworkable, or incomplete... but people rarely have.

 I left the IMAS Review Board in 2011 when I allowed myself to be manipulated into leaving.
 The original aims and intents had been lost when a surge of UNMAS bureaucracy had appointed self serving members to a sinecure position that allowed them to share the "success" of the IMAS.
 The IMAS became UN standards, not genuine International standards, and from that time onward respect for the IMAS has been in general decline.
 For my view of this, see Death of the IMAS.htm.